penzin/docker-helper/README.md

 # docker-helper

 This is a quite simple minimal bundle for starting with docker & docker-compose.
-It consists of three containers, linked with `docker-compose.yml`.
+It consists of three containers, configured with `docker-compose.yml`.

 ## Contents
 1. Nginx latest